SanjanaSunkara1/lost-and-found-inventory/README.md

 - **Mobile Friendly**: Responsive design optimized for phones and tablets
 - **School Branding**: Westwood High School theme with burnt orange colors
 - **Secure Authentication**: Replit OpenID Connect login system

+## Account Setup Instructions

+1. **Create Account**: Sign up with a student ID that starts with "s" followed by any 6 digits (e.g., s987654, s555123, s999888)
+2. **Set Password**: Choose a secure password for your account
+3. **Log In**: Use your student ID and password to log into the system
+4. **Start Using**: Once logged in, you can add items, browse inventory, and claim lost belongings

 ## Tech Stack